NVIDIA/aistore/docs/providers.md

 * [working with remote AIS cluster](bucket.md#cli-working-with-remote-ais-cluster)
 * [example: minimal remote cluster](development.md#example-minimal-remote-cluster)

-And one final comment:
+And one more comment:

-You can run `ais remote attach` and/or `ais show remote-cluster` CLI to *refresh* remote configuration: check availability and reload cluster maps.
+You can run `ais cluster remote-attach` and/or `ais show remote-cluster` CLI to *refresh* remote configuration: **check availability** and **reload** remote cluster maps.

-In other words, repeating the same `ais cluster attach` command will have the side effect of refreshing all the currently configured attachments.
+In other words, repeating the same `ais cluster remote-attach` command will have the side effect of refreshing all the currently configured attachments.
 Or, use `ais show remote-cluster` CLI for the same exact purpose.

 ## Cloud object storage